TacoTechnica/drengine-v2/README.md

 # drengine-v2

+## CURRENTLY DISCONTINUED, see https://github.com/adrisj7/dang-engine for new project that runs in the web

 A Fanganronpa creator.
 Let the fan chaos commence.

 TODO: Give the folks at home a description on what the heck this is.